ziyongcui/crimtech-comp-f20/snek/teamwork.md

 Note: don't worry if you can't finish all the tasks. **As long as you tried your best, you pass this assignment**.

+`git pull git@github.com:crimtech/snake-<your team name>.git`

+This is a WIP.
+Exact roles will change by Wednesday.

 ## Generalist
 As the generalist, your goal is to help with the rest of the team by giving an extra pair of eyes/fingers, and merging all the code together.